 Renewable energy has become a cornerstone of the United Nations system strategy, as illustrated by the activities and publications by UN-Energy members in this regard.
+Target 7.2 of SDG #7 of the new set of Sustainable Development Goals for the Post-2015 Development Agenda calls for a substantial increase of the share of renewable energy in the global energy mix by 2030.
+The Secretary General's SE4All initiative seeks to double the share of renewable energy globally by 2030.
 UN-Energy members provide funds, technical assistance, expertise and knowledge on all types of renewable energy systems, with different focuses according to the specific programmes supported by the respective organizations.

 Some of the programmes of UN-Energy members dealing with renewable energy are presented below.

 Renewable energy technology development has accelerated tremendously in recent years; technology is improving constantly, making new renewables economically more competitive. implementing those technologies requires human expertise and skilled professionals at all levels, from local communities up to the national policymakers.
 Capacity development and training activities are essential to empower stakeholders to actively take part in shaping the future development of renewable energy.

 FAO’s work in renewable energy focuses on the potential of bioenergy to help alleviate poverty, provide food security and support rural development while mitigating climate change and adaptation.
 The Climate, Energy and Tenure Division of FAO serves as the focal point for organizing and facilitating a multidisciplinary and global approach to bioenergy.
 Capacity development forms an integral part of FAO’s services in the field of bioenergy.